 Riders for this attraction must be at least 40 inches tall and not have any serious medical issues.

-I want to know what you think about the details for the Star Wars: Rise of the Resistance ride in Star Wars Galaxy’s Edge…
+I want to know what you think about the details of the Star Wars: Rise of the Resistance ride in Star Wars Galaxy’s Edge…

 - What part are you most excited about?

-- Which attraction in Galaxy’s Edge do you think will be the best?
+- Which attraction in Galaxy’s Edge is your favorite?